jwoodrow99/docker-wordpress/README.md

 ## Reset Project

-You can either delete the folder and clone the repo again, or simply delete the ```/data``` directory and restart the container.
+All relivent data is stored in the ```/data``` directory, with image specific data stored in a subdirectory with the name of the related image.
+This allows for the docker container and images to be destroyed and built again without loosing any data, as well as backing up your project.
+To fully reset the container delete the ```/data``` directory and build the container again.

 ## Ports